 Voice bot solutions can automate tedious tasks like simple service queries, booking service appointments, test drives, etc. and help the company to ensure a good service experience to its customers.
 Gnani’s voicebots also have vernacular language support, a growing necessity as non-English speaking customers are becoming an important segment.

 Dealing with Complaints

-This is perhaps the most significant area where voicebots are likely to bring about a radical shift.
+This is perhaps the most significant area where voice bot solutions are likely to bring about a radical shift.
 72% of customers report having to explain the problem to multiple representatives and being unhappy about this.
 Unfortunately, instances of customers being polite when they are annoyed by performance problems are much less common than irate ones demoralizing the human executives.
 35% of customers report having lost tempers when dealing with customer service executives.

 Voice-based conversational AI is by design, perfectly equipped for this purpose.
 Not only can they listen to endless tirades, but they can also provide objective data about customer sentiments.

-Salesforce research tells us that 78% of customers will continue to do business with a company even with mistakes if the service is excellent.
+Salesforce research tells us that 78% of customers will continue to do business with a company even with mistakes, if the service is excellent.
 Hence, it is important to make your service excellent first.

 Reach out to us to understand the potential of voice bots in inbound customer service automation.